nagorik-rashed/Audio-Book-Generator/README.md

 At ATM-Labs, we design intelligent automation workflows and AI agents that simplify complex, repetitive tasks so that your operations become faster, smoother, and more reliable every time.

 We focus on building scalable, user-friendly systems that help businesses reduce manual work, minimize errors, and improve productivity.
-Whether it’s process automation, AI-driven decision support, or custom workflow design, our solutions are tailored to fit real-world needs and grow with your business.
+Whether it's process automation, AI-driven decision support, or custom workflow design, our solutions are tailored to fit real-world needs and grow with your business.

 You can know more about us and our exeprtise using the links below:
 - 🌐 **Website:** https://atm-labs.io
 - 📁 **Portfolio:** https://atm-labs.io/workflows

 From idea to implementation, we turn complex processes into clean, repeatable systems that teams can use confidently again and again.
-If you want to make an automation system of your own we can build that for you.
-You can contact us using the below mail:
+If you want to make an automation system of your own, we can build that for you.
+You can contact us using the email below:
 - 📩 **Contact:** workflow@atm-labs.com

 # AI-Powered Audiobook Generator Workflow